sqlitecloud/docs/src/pages/docs/commands/ping.md

 ---
 title: PING
 description: The PING command is provided to testing whether a connection is still alive.
-This command is also useful for:

-1. Verifying the server's ability to serve data - an error is returned when this isn't the case.
+This command is also useful for   1.
+Verifying the server's ability to serve data - an error is returned when this isn't the case.
 2. Measuring latency.
 ---

 ## Syntax